s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 more general `mmm/dom` type-interface, allowing for a greater variety of types of content to be used as slides.

 ## general concerns
-While the system has proven pretty successfuly and moldable to the different use-cases that it has been tested in, there are also limitations in the proposed system that have become obvious in developing and working with the system.
+While the system has proven pretty successful and moldable to the different use-cases that it has been tested in, there are also limitations in the proposed system that have become obvious in developing and working with the system.
 Some of these have been anticipated for some time and concrete research directions for solutions are apparent, while others may be intrinsic limitations in the approach taken.

 ### global set of converts
-In the current system, there exists only a single, global set of *converts* that can be potentially applied to facets anywhere in the system.
+In the current system, there is only a single, global set of *converts* that can be potentially applied to facets anywhere in the system.
 Therefore it is necessary to encode behaviour directly (as code) in facets wherever exceptional behaviour is required.
 For example if a fileder conatining multiple images wants to provide custom UI for each image when viewed independently, this code has to either be attached to every image individually (and redundantly), or added as a global convert.
-To make sure this convert does not interfere with images elsewhere in the system, it would be necessary to introduce a new type and change the images to use it, which may present more problems yet and works against the principle of compatibility the system has been constructed for.
+To make sure this convert does not interfere with images elsewhere in the system, it would be necessary to introduce a new type and change the images to use it, which may present even more problems, and works against the principle of compatibility that the system has been constructed for.

 A potential direction of research in the future is to allow specifying *converts* as part of the fileder tree.
 Application of *converts* could then be scoped to their fileders' subtrees, such that for any facet only the *converts*